apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 | 4.2     | Dec  | LTS         |

 An ongoing effort is also to keep stabilizing our CI builds, to ensure commits do not introduce regressions.
-At this moment then the CI builds are occasionally have a few test errors that are related to flaky tests, that we keep fixing, to ensure the CI reports are trustworthy.
+At the moment the CI builds are occasionally having a few test errors that are related to flaky tests, that we keep fixing, to ensure the CI reports are trustworthy.

 During the development of Camel 4, our community received many contributions for improving Camel build and tests on higher